 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

-The State Bar of California and the University of La Verne College of Law may require additional documentation for your admission file that may not have been provided on the original application.
+The State Bar of California and the University of La Verne College of Law and Public Service may require additional documentation for your admission file that may not have been provided on the original application.
 We require notification as to any change of status including, but not limited to, attendance at another law school prior to beginning at La Verne Law, enrollment in a summer law program, disciplinary actions, sanctions, or a criminal record.
-A criminal record, academic dishonesty or sanctions may have an adverse effect on your admission to the College of Law and to the Bar.
+A criminal record, academic dishonesty or sanctions may have an adverse effect on your admission to the College of Law and Public Service and to the Bar.
 Students who have a criminal record are advised to check with the Committee of Bar Examiners of the state in which they intend to practice.